PseudoInteractive/CnV_Open_Source/COTG/Wiki/fixes.md

  - **Update** City lists are sorted by name and remarks.
    - Previously they were only sorted by name.
 ### 2021/3/11
  - **update** extended build queues are disabled by default.
-To enable them, set "Build Queue" in the settings page to 'Unlimited'
- - **fix** world map and region view in W23
+To enable them, set "Build Queue" in the settings page to 'Unlimited'- **fix** world map and region view in W23
  - **fix** sharing layouts
  - **update** Each chat tab now has a "copy to clipboard" button.
 If messages are selected, it will copy then, otherwise it will copy all messages in the tab
    - If you are submitting a bug report, please switch to the "Debug" tab, copy all messages and paste this in with the bug report, thanks!